-Through this lens, it may be considered that this article has problematically reduced what it means to be a woman down to particular parts of her body (having a yoni and the ability to recreate) as some lineages of Tantra have in the past.
+Through this lens, it may be considered that this article has problematically reduced what it means to be a woman down to particular parts of her body (having a yoni and the ability to recreate).

-However, I believe that the reclamation of the yogini is an outlet for women’s resistance and an effective way to challenge the patriarchy in a philosophy and practice that has been so centered around the needs and enlightenment of men for centuries.
+However, I believe that the reclamation of the yogini is an outlet for women’s resistance and an effective way to challenge the patriarchy in a practice – classical yoga – that has been so centered around the needs and enlightenment of men for centuries.

 The embodiment of the yogini is an act of resistance; you do not need to be a person that menstruates or procreates to embrace the yogini, all you need is the desire to unite against the forces of oppression.